andithemudkip/facebook-bots-guide/README.md

 # Facebook Bots and Where to Find Them - A Node.js Guide
 Due to everyone asking if there is any guide on how to start making bots, I took it into my own hands to write a (hopefully) concise and easily understood guide.
-I am going to try to make this a beginner-friendly guide, so, if you're more advanced, hang with me for the first part of it.
+I am going to try to make this a beginner-friendly guide, so, if you're more advanced, most of this guide might not be for you.

 ## Setting up
 We're going to need to download and install [Node.js][nodejs], this is what will allow us to run JavaScript outside of the browser and give us access to platform specific features (accessing the filesystem, connected devices, etc)